bianjieai/spartan-cosmos/docs/features/gov.md

-# Governance => TODO
+# Governance

 ## Overview

-The Governance module enables Cosmos-SDK based blockchain to support an on-chain governance system.
+The Governance module enables the Spartan-Cosmos chain to support an on-chain governance system.

 _For Governance commands, refer to [Governance CLI client](../cli-client/gov.md)_